CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

       ![](media/ai900-7.png)

 1. Wait for the deployment to start - this may take a few seconds.
 The **Deploy status** for the **predict-rentals** endpoint will be indicated in the main part of the page as **Running**.
-Yo can see the deployement status in notification.
+You can see the deployement status in notification.

     ![](media/ai900-9.png)